Go agile and create high performing apps

 Our platform can handle complex processes, large volumes of users and data - and is open for any type of integration.

-Your data is safely stored in Amazon AWS, and communication is encrypted with SSL (TLS 1.2).
+Your data is safely stored inside of Sweden borders, and communication is encrypted with SSL (TLS 1.2).

 Flowfactory is a standard platform with a large number of active applications and users.
 It has a proven track record of superb quality.